<?xml version="1.0" encoding="ISO-8859-1"?>

 ]]></content:encoded>

-<guid isPermaLink="true">https://forums.smallbusinesscomputing.com/showthread.php?14201-What-Are-the-Best-Digital-Transformation-Services-for-Small-and-Mid-Sized-Businesses</guid>
+<guid isPermaLink="true">https://forums.smallbusinesscomputing.com/showthread.php?14207-What-should-small-businesses-include-in-a-backup-and-recovery-plan</guid>

 </item>